ErpNetDocs/tech/advanced/calculated-attributes/operators/convert.md

 | Return value     | Returns the param converted to the type.                     |

-<br/>**Tip:** If you can change the type using the 'CONVERT' operator, you should typically use the 'cao-CAST' operator instead—and vice versa.
+<br/>**Tip:** If you can change the type using the CONVERT operator, you should typically use the @cao-CAST operator instead—and vice versa.

 <br/>**Example:**